 Perched at 2,290 meters, this place is a photographer’s paradise.
 It is a famous picnic spot and as a matter of fact, derives its name from being the most desired place to have tiffin on the hilltop.

 You can also enjoy a horse ride there and charges typically vary between Rs.
 500 to Rs.
 700.

 Timings: 6 am to 6 pm

 Also known as Himalayan Viewpoint, it is located on the way to Kilbury Bird Sanctuary.

 The viewpoint lies at an altitude of 2000 meters and offers magnificent views of the Himalayan mountain peaks and valleys below.

 It is amongst one of the most sought-after tourist places in Nainital.
 You can reach here by taxi or horse ride.
 There is no entry fee for the tourists.

 7. Aerial Ropeway

-Cable car or aerial ropeway offers stunning views of naini lake and Nainital city.
-The ride starts at Mallital and connects to snow view point.
+Cable car or aerial ropeway offers stunning views of Naini Lake and Nainital city.
+The ride starts at Mallital and connects to the Snow Viewpoint.